RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 If we ultimately decide to build a fallback, we should be cognizant of the benefits and the costs.

+### Scope
+In general, there are two locations at which a fallback can be positioned: in front of an individual component or in front of the entire system (or possibly a group of components).

+Consider the book store example, where the fallback covers the scope of the entire search controller.
+If we observe a failure in the book or search services, the fallback is invoked.
+Instead, what if we designed two separate fallbacks, one for the book service, and one for the search service?

+The system-level fallback seems preferable for several reasons:
+1. It covers a larger failure domain than component-level fallbacks.
+Imagine the book store web service performed extra processing before returning a listing, which could also fail.
+2. It minimizes the cyclomatic complexity of the search function.
+The system-level fallback admits 3 distinct execution paths whereas the component-level fallbacks admit 5.
+Fallbacks can be fallible too!
+3. Only one fallback needs to be tested rather than two.
+4. From a domain modeling perspective, it may be more obvious what a fallback should look like for a high-level system rather than a low-level component.

+However, there are some cases where it may make sense to introduce fallbacks for individual components.
+Let's consider two scenarios in the book store example.
+1. We design a rating feature where users can submit reviews for books they have read.
+Ratings for each book should be rendered in the search listing, so the web service additionally queries a rating service to return rating data.
+If that service is unavailable, should we rely on the primary fallback or should we return the listing without ratings?
+2. We begin publishing search events for analytics purposes to a stream processor.
+If that service is unavailable, should we rely on the primary fallback or introduce a component-level fallback (suppress the failure and/or asynchronously retry)?

+At a high level, the two approaches are (1) to rely on the system-level fallback or (2) to introduce a component-level fallback.
+The former approach minimizes complexity in the system and encourages us to constantly improve the reliability of each individual component.
+If a component fails, we return the cached listing even though we may have enough data to produce a more optimal one.
+On the other hand, the latter approach optimizes for the best user experience in the presence of faults.
+This marginal reliability comes at the cost of additional complexity that another fallback brings.

+I think this can be a highly debatable topic, but ultimately it depends on the domain, the nature and the criticality of the system and its components.

 ### Testing
 Testing is arguably the most crucial, the most neglected, and the most difficult part in maintaining fallbacks.
 By nature, failures in most systems rarely occur, so fallbacks are invoked just as infrequently.
 If we do not regularly verify that a fallback works, we have no confidence that it continues to work as the system evolves.